-When it comes to the retail (now independent 🙂 traders, this is bad news.
+When it comes to the independent traders, this is bad news.
 OTC trading is OK as long as between it’s equals (think GS vs. UBS) who trade with (e.g. bet against) each other.
 2-sided bets between market makers simultaneously set the prices at which they bet against more vulnerable retail counterparts was bound to enjoy a bad reputation.
 A party plays the game (takes risk) and is the referee (sets the prices!) for the outcome of the game is further compound by the fact that a dealer knows A LOT more about its customers than its customers know about said dealer:

 - The trader’s balance (how long can he hold on to a position?)

 - The traders track-record (is he any good?, what’s his trading pattern?)

 In short, as a retail trader, trading against a retail market maker is engaging an asymmetric battle on several accounts: